emeeks/d3-carto-map/README.md

 Carto Layer

 map.**addCartoLayer**(d3.carto.layer)
-Add a new feature layer from d3.carto.layer.
+Add a new feature layer from d3.carto.layer (see below).
+This is probably the best course of action when you consider adding layers as the following functions may experience more significant change or deprecation.

 Raster